Transporting Hazardous Material, Legal Issues

 radioactive materials.)

-Permits.
-A permit or route restriction may be required to
+A permit or route restriction may be required to transport some

-materials.
-Contact the California Highway Patrol and the U. S.
+California Highway Patrol and the U. S. Department of

-registrations may also be required for hazardous waste and
+be required for hazardous waste and medical waste

-Substances Control and the Department of Health Services
+Control and the Department of Health Services respectively, for

 must undergo a Transportation Security Administration (TSA)